 If the discovery command is Announce, the Announcing type can be set to "on demand" to indicate the "on demand" announcing is requested by UE for the indicated application.

-2. AMF forwards the Container to the 5G DDNMF.
+2. AMF forwards the Container to PCF with the SUPI/SUCI of Announcing UE..

 NOTE: It is assumed that there is only one 5G DDNMF in each PLMN.

+3. PCF forwards the Request message to the 5G DDNMF.
+If needed, PCF may interact with UDM or UDR to check whether the UE is authorized to use the Application.

+NOTE: If the 5G DDNMF is integrated within PCF, then this step can be internally executed.

-3. For Open discovery, 5G DDNMF generates the ProSe Discovery Application Code or Discovery Filter according to the ProSe Application ID that is contained in the request message (i.e. Container).
+4. For Open discovery, 5G DDNMF generates the ProSe Discovery Application Code or Discovery Filter according to the ProSe Application ID that is contained in the request message (i.e. Container).
 For Restricted discovery, the 5G DDNMF may interact with the ProSe AS to get the authorization for restricted discovery and retrieve the PDUID corresponding to the RPAUID before it generates the ProSe Discovery Code (ProSe Restricted Code for Model A and ProSe Query Code and ProSe Response Code for Model B) corresponding to PDUID.

-If needed, 5G DDNMF may interact with UDR to check whether the UE is authorized to use the Application.
 Optionally, 5G DDNMF will assign a Validity Timer indicating how long the ProSe Discovery Parameter is valid.

+If ProSe Direct Discovery with "on demand" announcing has been requested, the DDNMF determines if "on demand" announcing is authorized and enabled based on the Application ID and operator's policy.

-4. If ProSe Direct Discovery with "on demand" announcing has been requested, the DDNMF determines if "on demand" announcing is authorized and enabled based on the Application ID and operator's policy.
+5. If ProSe Direct Discovery with "on demand" announcing has been requested, the DDNMF determines if "on demand" announcing is authorized and enabled based on the Application ID and operator's policy.
 For inter-PLMN Discovery Filter(s) retrieval, based on PLMN ID(s) indicated in the ProSe Application ID(s) or PDUID(s), which the UE is interested to monitor, HPLMN 5G DDNMF send ProSe Discovery Parameter Retrieval message to 5G DDNMF in the corresponding PLMN(s) to retrieve ProSe Discovery Parameter.
 The ProSe Discovery Parameter Retrieval message includes: